-Brown Eyed Women is an ensemble of powerful, talented female players from around the country, all of whom perform in popular bands paying tribute to the music of the Grateful Dead.
+Brown Eyed Women is an ensemble of powerful female players from popular bands around the country, celebrating the music of the Grateful Dead with a unique spin.

 Joni Bottari - Lead Guitar